Tim Sugden: BTCC

-His first racing in the British Touring Car Championship came in 1990.
+Sugden first raced in the British Touring Car Championship came in 1990.
 He entered selected rounds for the Prodrive ran Junior BMW Team in the 2.0litre class.
 An impressive performance for the team in 1991 saw him win at Brands Hatch, finishing the year in tenth place, despite only competing in five rounds.
 This led to a full season in 1992 for the works BMW team, where he ended the year eighth on points.
 Prodrive's contract with BMW ended but Sugden was retained for 1993 by Prodrive for an abortive Mercedes entry and Sugden then returned to the series again in 1994.
 He entered selected rounds for the Toyota works team as a third driver alongside 1991 champion Will Hoy and former F1 driver Julian Bailey in a Toyota Carina.
 He was promoted to a full-time drive the following year, but as the team were not front runners in the championship, another disappointing season followed in 1995.
 This was both Toyota's and Sugden's final year racing in the BTCC but he worked as test driver for Vauxhall in 1996 as they developed the Vectra, while simultaneously competing in the Volkswagen Ventro VR6 Challenge championship, finishing third.

 GT Racing

 Sugden's sports car racing career began in 1997 with an entry in the British GT Championship.
 In his first year, he won the GT2 title, alongside Steve O'Rourke in a Porsche 911 GT2.
 He then went on to win the GT1 titles in both 1998 and 1999, in a McLaren F1 GTR and a Lister Storm GTL, respectively.
-After already competing in the 24 Hours of Le Mans race (where he finished fourth overall in 1998 in the EMKA McLaren), he moved to full-time International GT racing in 2000 with the FIA GT Championship where he has 9 wins and was runner-up in the GT2 class in 2005.
+After already competing in the 24 Hours of Le Mans race (where he finished fourth overall in 1998 in the EMKA McLaren), he moved to full-time International GT racing in 2000 with the FIA GT Championship where he has nine wins and was runner-up in the GT2 class in 2005.
 He was winner of the Porsche Cup in 2005, awarded by Porsche to the driver of any privately entered Porsche car in selected racing or rally championships worldwide where points are scored through the season according to the ranking of the series.
 He is only the second British driver ever to win that Cup.

 He has also competed in the American Le Mans Series in a Porsche, finishing second in GT2 in the Sebring 12 hours, the Daytona 24 Hours race, the Le Mans Series, and made a return to the British GT championship.
-In 2007, he was the Asian Porsche Carrera Cup champion, finished third in 2008 and finished second by 1 point in 2009.
+In 2007, he was the Asian Porsche Carrera Cup champion, finished third in 2008 and finished second by one point in 2009.

-In 2011 he finished 2nd in GT in the Daytona 24 hours driving a Porsche for Paul Miller Racing.
+In 2011, he finished second in GT in the Daytona 24 hours driving a Porsche for Paul Miller Racing.